GabQuiroz/aurous-interview/README.md

 The following table lists localhost URLs with the default ports.
 When a port is unavailable, Catalyst uses the next available port.
 For example, if `3000` is in use, `core` will run on `3001`.

+Also, this projects includes a Components Storybook to better understand all of the React components available in it and how are they related.

 | Process              | URL with port         |
 | :------------------- | :-------------------- |